 Our brains are interesting things.
-Our very surroundings can have a massive impact on our emotions – lights can amplify our positive or negative emotions, colors can make us feel energized or calm, elements in our design can make us feel safer or even more hungry, and even texture impacts emotion in interior design.
+Our very surroundings can have a massive impact on our emotions – lights can amplify our positive or negative emotions, colors can make us feel energized or calm, elements in our design can make us feel safer or even more hungry, and even texture impacts in interior design our emotions as well.

 Create a Relaxing, Warm Feel with Texture